ropensci/medrxivr/README.md

 Please note that the `medrxivr` project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

+## Disclaimer

+This package and the data it accesses/returns are provided “as is”, with no guarantee of accuracy.
+Please be sure to check the accuracy of the data yourself (and do let me know if you find an issue so I can fix it for everyone\!)